Jorge Soler Player Props: Marlins vs. Cardinals

 Jorge Soler At The Plate

-- Soler has driven in a run in 28 games this year (33.7%), including 13 games with more than one RBI (15.7%).
-He has also driven home three or more of his team's runs in five contests.
+- Soler has driven home a run in 28 games this year (33.3%), including more than one RBI in 15.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.